robingranqvist/thesis/README.md

 **performance-test.js** -> The script for automating the performance tests for a specific domain on a specific breakpoint.
 Results are outputted as JSON files in the /data folder.

-**performance-test-parsing.js** -> The script for parsing JSON performance test result files from the /data folder and outputting them as CSV files in the /csv folder.
+**performance-test-parsing.js** -> The script for parsing JSON performance test result files in the /data folder and outputting them as CSV files in the /csv folder.

 ## webflow